Explore The Many Things To Do In Ohio

-Then we’ll head to Put-in-Bay—a tiny Lake Erie island community that’s big on fun!
-This immensely popular Ohio getaway offers a wide variety of activities from spring through to late fall, drawing over 750,000 visitors each year!
-After our offshore journey, we’ll head to Cedar Point, then return to the mainland, and immerse ourselves in some of Ohio’s best art and music attractions.
+Then we’ll head to Put-in-Bay—a tiny Lake Erie island community big on fun!
+This trendy Ohio getaway offers various activities from spring to late fall, drawing over 750,000 visitors annually!
+After our offshore journey, we’ll head to Cedar Point, return to the mainland and immerse ourselves in some of Ohio’s best art and music attractions.
 Ready?
 Let’s go!

 Hocking Hills State Park is a stunning 2,356-acre park located only 3 hours south of Cleveland.
-Home to steep cliffs, cascading waterfalls, shady gorges, plants and wildflowers, the state park is contiguous with the 9,000 acre Hocking Hills State Forest, where numerous tree species—pine, oak, beech, hemlock, maple, ash, poplar, and hickory—thrive.
+Home to cliffs, cascading waterfalls, shady gorges, plants, and wildflowers, the state park is contiguous with the 9,000-acre Hocking Hills State Forest, where numerous tree species—pine, oak, beech, hemlock, maple, ash, poplar, and hickory—thrive.
 Exploring these woodlands is one of the best things to do in Ohio and a favorite activity of locals and visitors alike.

 John Bryan State Park

 Though smaller than Hocking Hills, Ohio’s John Bryan State Park is, at 752 acres, still vast.
-Located in Greene County, this gorgeous park surrounds Clifton Gorge and is a popular Ohio tourist attraction that’s well-loved by outdoor enthusiasts.
+Located in Greene County, this gorgeous park surrounds Clifton Gorge and is a popular Ohio tourist attraction that outdoor enthusiasts love.

-When it’s time to cool down, relax in a designated picnic area, complete with tables, grills, and drinking water, or choose from one of over 60 campsites.
-There’s also a comfortable day-use lodge—complete with fireplaces!—available from the start of the May to the end of October.
+When it’s time to cool down, relax in a designated picnic area with tables, grills, and drinking water, or choose from one of over 60 campsites.
+There’s also a comfortable day-use lodge—complete with fireplaces!—available from the start of May to the end of October.
 It’s a great place to recoup after a day of hiking and riding.

 Did you know that one of Ohio’s must-visit tourist attraction is just a short ferry ride from Port Clinton and Catawba?
-We’re talking about Put-in-Bay—a village located on South Bass Island, Lake Erie.
-Home to a small number of permanent residents, the population swells during the summer months, attracting hundreds of thousands of day-trippers, cottagers, cyclists, vacationers, and party animals.
+We’re talking about Put-in-Bay—a village on South Bass Island, Lake Erie.
+Home to a few permanent residents, the population swells during summer, attracting hundreds of thousands of day-trippers, cottagers, cyclists, vacationers, and party animals.

 Bringing the whole family to Put-in-Bay?
 They’ll love gemstone mining at Perry’s Cave, and butterfly viewing at the adjacent Butterfly House.
 If those activities are too sedate, try your hand at the unique War of 18 Holes mini-golf course, or hit the water in a canoe, kayak or jet-ski.
 Want even more excitement?
 Book a helicopter or biplane ride, and get a bird’s-eye view of the busy downtown, green landscape, and sparkling water below!

 Cedar Point isn’t just big—it’s the second-oldest operating amusement park in America, and often referred to as “the roller coaster capital of the world”.
-With 18 unique roller coasters, including the soon-to-be-complete Steel Vengeance—the world’s longest, tallest, fastest hybrid coaster—it lives up to that reputation.
+It lives up to that reputation with 18 unique roller coasters, including the soon-to-be-complete Steel Vengeance—the world’s longest, tallest, fastest hybrid coaster.

 Cleveland Museum of Art

 Taking an Ohio road trip?
 Make sure you stop at the Cleveland Museum of Art.
-Open six days a week from Tuesday through Sunday, general admission is free.
+General admission is free and open six days a week from Tuesday through Sunday.
 That’s a small price to pay for a world-class art experience!

-At 592,000 square feet, including 130,000 square feet of gallery space, the museum is massive—and beautiful.
+The museum is massive- and beautiful at 592,000 square feet, including 130,000 square feet of gallery space.
 The 39,000 square foot atrium, with its plentiful seating, abundant natural light, and lush greenery, is a wonderful gathering space, and a work of art in and of itself.
 Upgraded amenities, including a cafe, parking garage, and improved restroom facilities, make visiting the Cleveland Museum of Art a pleasure.

-The art collection is comprehensive—over 45,000 chronologically arranged pieces reflecting 6,000 years of history illustrate the global journey and evolution of humankind’s artistic expression over six millennia.
+The art collection is comprehensive—over 45,000 chronologically arranged pieces reflecting 6,000 years of history illustrate humankind’s artistic expression’s global journey and evolution over six millennia.
 Little wonder that visitors praise the facility; the great lengths to which its curators go are reflected in myriad artistic themes and mediums.

 Rock & Roll Hall of Fame